openstack/glance/doc/source/configuring.rst

 * ``admin_password=PASSWORD``

+DEPRECATED.
+This option will be removed in O release.

 If 'use_user_token' is not in effect then admin credentials can be specified.
 Use this parameter to specify the password.

 Optional.
 Default: None

 * ``admin_tenant_name=TENANTNAME``

+DEPRECATED.
+This option will be removed in O release.

 If 'use_user_token' is not in effect then admin credentials can be specified.
 Use this parameter to specify the tenant name.